 The arrival of summer also means the arrival of sunny days and scorching temperatures, so it’s time to dust off that water table in the outdoor learning area and put it to good use!
 Here are 20+ new and creative water table ideas, or ideas for your water sensory bin.
 They’re perfect to add to your summer theme lesson plans!

-Cool Water Table Ideas
+Cool Off With These Water Table Ideas

 I love having a water table for my young children.
-They provide hours of fantastic play and learning opportunities for toddlers and preschoolers.
+They provide hours of fantastic play and learning opportunities for both toddlers and preschoolers.
 Compiling this list has brought back many fond memories of playing with my sons at the water table in the backyard, in the playroom, or in the kitchen.
 Sometimes, we even turn the bathtub into a water sensory bin!

-The water table really is a must-have for playtime in any home or classroom.
+A water table is a must-have for playtime in any home or classroom.
 They’re not just for water play; they’re also perfect for all kinds of sensory play, as well as the development of fine motor skills by scooping and pouring water or squeezing a turkey baster and color mixing with an egg beater.
 They can also be used for learning activities!

-One summer I created an ocean themed small world sensory table on the back deck.
+One summer I created an ocean themed small world sensory table on the back patio.
 My son loved feeling the different textures and playing with the ocean animal toys.
 It provided lots of opportunities to work on vocabulary and language skills while learning about all the different creatures in the sea.

 FAQ About Water Tables and Sensory Bins

 You can make them more fun by adding interesting sensory materials along with a variety of toys such as cars, animals, cups, and scoops.
 Basically…anything that won’t be ruined by the water can be added to a water sensory bin!

 One of the best things about water tables is their versatility.
 You can have fun with so many different materials in a water table, including water beads, ice cubes, soap foam, shaving cream, beans, rice, floral pebbles, sand, dirt…the possibilities are endless!
 You can also add common toys like a marble run, plastic animal figurines, or thematic math counters.

 They can be filled with dry materials and used just like a sensory bin!
 For easy clean up and to protect the floors, place a large bedsheet, tarp, or tablecloth underneath.
 You can even turn a bath tub into a water bin!
 Just make sure what you add isn’t so small that it could go down the drain.

 With rising temperatures, we want our preschoolers and toddlers to be safe while learning and playing outside; water table activities are the perfect way to keep them cool.
 Don’t forget to wear sunscreen and keep your little ones hydrated, too!
 And just as important, always supervise your preschoolers and toddlers when they play around water!

-I am Sarah, an educator turned stay-at-home mama of five!
-I am the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
-I’ve taught range of levels, including preschool and college, and a little bit of just about everything in between.
-Right now, my focus is teaching my children and running a preschool from my home.
-Credentials include: Bachelors in Art, Masters in Curriculum and Instruction
+I’m Sarah, an educator turned stay-at-home-mama of five!
+I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
+I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
+Right now my focus is teaching my children and running a preschool from my home.
+Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.